Allstar linked 900 MHz repeater with self contained Mini-ITX Linux PC

 Allstar Repeater Linking

 There are were two original Allstar distribution variants: XIPAR and ACID.
 I began using the ACID implementation; so, my comments here will be along those lines.
 ACID originally was implemented in a CentOS distro and more recently in Debian (first Jessie, then Stretch).
 The Jessie release was called DIAL and the Stretch release was called ASL.
 All new builds that I do, use the latest release from allstarlink.org.
-Downloads can be found at the Allstarlink wiki page.
+Downloads for ASL versions 1 or 2 can be found at the Allstarlink wiki page.
 ASL distributions are available for both the Raspberry Pi and AMD and Intel platforms.

 The Allstar web site to get started is: https://www.allstarlink.org/ .
 On that site you will find much information as well as the ability to register with Allstar.
 Once registered, you can request server and node authorization.